 “Sign”: Includes every sign, billboard, freestanding sign, portable freestanding and sandwich sign, wall sign, roof sign, window sign, illuminated sign, projecting sign, temporary sign, and street clock, and includes any announcement, declaration, demonstration, display, internally-illuminated or back-lit trim, roof lines and awnings, illustration or insignia used to advertise or promote the interest of any person when the same is placed so that it is clearly visible to the general public from an out-of-doors position, excluding graphics.
-(Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-386, 1981; Ord.
-167, 1968)
+Moved to 1.14 (see signs)

 “Sign area”: That area as determined by circumscribing the exterior limits of the mass of each display with a rectangle connecting all exterior points.
 The sign area does not include the sign’s architectural features.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Sign structure”: The supports, uprights, braces, and framework of the sign.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Sign tower”: A tower erected for the specific purpose of supporting a sign or having a sign attached flat against the face or faces.
 The tower may or may not be an integral part of the building.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Site specific planting”: The selection of plant materials that is particularly well suited to withstand the physical growing conditions that are normal to northern Nevada.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Slope”: See Grade.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Slope face”: The slopes located directly below, and leading up to the crest of a significant ridgeline or prominent landform.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Slope percentage”: Equals “rise” times 100 divided by “run” (rise x 100/run).
-(Ord.
-763, 1996)
+Moved to 1.14

 “Small lot subdivision”: Limited lot size subdivision (5,000 square foot minimum lot size) for single-family detached dwellings.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Solar facilities”: A solar energy system which absorbs energy from the sun.
-(Ord.
-763, 1996)
+Moved to 1.14 (see Solar energy systems and Solar Photovoltaic Facility)

-“Special flood hazard area”: An area having special flood, mudslide, or flood-related erosion hazards, and shown on a FHBM or F IRM as zones A, AO, A1-A30, AE, A99, E or M. (Ord.
-763, 1996)
+“Special flood hazard area”: An area having special flood, mudslide, or flood-related erosion hazards, and shown on a FHBM or F IRM as zones A, AO, A1-A30, AE, A99, E or M. Moved to Article 5: Floodplain Management

 “Special Occasion Home”: A single-family detached dwelling which is owner-occupied and contains historic features and which is made available to the general public on a for-profit basis for special events.
-(Ord.
-1381, 2013)
+Moved to 1.13

 “Special point of interest”: An on-premise or off-premise sign located at cultural, historic, tourist, or recreational points of interest.
-(Ord.
-1009, 2002)
+Moved to 1.14

 “Special use permit”: A discretionary permit which may be granted under the provisions of this development code and which when granted authorizes a specific use to be made of a specific property, subject to compliance with all terms and conditions imposed by the board.
 (Ord.
-763, 1996)
+763, 1996) Moved to 1.14

 “Specified anatomical area”: means any of the following: